 Program Overview

-- Improper venting in a dwelling is a hazard because it can allow the carbon monoxide (CO) produced by burning fuel to build up in the home instead of venting safely to the outside.
+• Improper venting in a house is dangerous because it can cause carbon monoxide (CO), from burning fuel, to build up in the home instead of venting safely to the outside.
 Carbon Monoxide is known as “The Invisible Killer".

-- 'Egress’ means the exits and escape route out of a dwelling in the event of a fire or other emergency.
+• Egress means the exits and escape routes out of a house in case of a fire or other emergency.
 Blocked egress could trap a person in a building during a fire.
-Regularly practice E.D.I.T.H.
-(Exit Drills In The Home).
+Make sure to practice E.D.I.T.H.
+(Exit Drills In The Home often.

-- Download the free app Ready Erie Preparedness App.
-Through this app you can receive notifications, locate emergency shelters, view up-to-date evacuation maps, create a personalized emergency preparedness plan & more.
+• Download the free Ready Erie Preparedness App.
+Through this app you can get notifications, find emergency shelters and evacuation maps, create your own emergency plan and more.

 Service Requests & Complaints